grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/export-alerting-resources/index.md

 ## Export from the Grafana UI

-The export options listed below enable you to download resources in YAML, JSON, or Terraform format, facilitating their provisioning through [configuration files][alerting_file_provisioning] or [Terraform][alerting_tf_provisioning].
+The export options listed below enable you to download resources in YAML, JSON, or Terraform format, facilitating their provisioning through [configuration files](ref:alerting_file_provisioning) or [Terraform](ref:alerting_tf_provisioning).

 ### Export alert rules